khalibartan/khalibartan.github.io/_posts/2016-08-05-Introduction-to-Markov-Chains.md

 Our algorithm will rank pages in order Page 4, Page 3, Page 1, Page 2  :o .

-One can see that in starting there were fluctuations but after some-time chain reached an equilibrium/stationary distribution.
-The initial period of about 10 iterations(here) is called **burn-in** period of Markov Chain and is defined as the number of iterations it takes the chain to move from initial conditions to stationary distribution.
-I find Burn-in period to be a misleading term so I'll call it **Warm-up** period.
-The Burn-in term was used by early authors of MCMC who were from physics background and has been used since than :/ .

-One interesting thing about stationary Markov chains is that it is not necessary to sequentially iterate to predict future state.
-One can predict future state by raising the transition operator to the N-th power,  where N is the iteration a which we want to predict, and then multiplying it by the initial distribution.
-For eg if we wanted to predict probabilities after 24 iteration we could simply have done:

-$$P^{(24)}(X^{(24)}) = P^{(0)}(X^{(0)})T^{24} $$

 # Continuous State-Space Markov Chains